Deadstock fabrics are one of the most responsible material choices in sustainable fashion today — when used correctly.

 Deadstock does not mean lower quality.

-Many deadstock fabrics were originally produced for premium collections.
+Many deadstock fabrics were originally produced for premium or high-end collections.

-By working in small quantities, we are able to carefully select materials and create garments made to last.
+By working in small quantities, we are able to carefully select materials and create garments designed to last.

 From Deadstock Fabrics to Sustainable Clothing